Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Commute Honesty: drive your real Vancouver run on a Tuesday morning & a Friday afternoon.
 The 30 to 40-minute off-peak run can stretch significantly during peak hours.
 If both runs are tolerable, the family lifestyle pays you back.

-• SkyTrain Time Horizon: if you're buying as a longer hold & the 2028 transit upgrade is part of your thesis, weight your shortlist toward the Fraser Highway corridor.
+• SkyTrain Time Horizon: if you're buying as a longer hold & the late 2029 transit upgrade is part of your thesis, weight your shortlist toward the Fraser Highway corridor.
 If you're a shorter-term buyer, the timeline matters less.

 If you want help walking through your specific situation against this framework & comparing Fleetwood against Cloverdale, Guildford, East Newton, or Whalley for your priorities, that's exactly the conversation I have with buyers on a 15-minute call.